simplicitesoftware/docker/README.md

 	sudo docker build -t simplicite/<my application name> .

-The image is configured to exposes 3 ports for different usage:
+The image is configured to exposes the following ports for different usage:

-- HTTP port `8080` for direct access or to be exposed thru an HTTP reverse proxy (Apache, NGINX, ...)
+- Toomcat HTTP port `8080` for direct access or to be exposed thru an HTTP reverse proxy (Apache, NGINX, ...)
-- HTTP port `8443` to be exposed thru an HTTPS reverse proxy (Apache, NGINX, ...)
+- Tomcat HTTP port `8443` to be exposed thru an HTTPS reverse proxy (Apache, NGINX, ...)
-- AJP port `8009` to be exposed thru an HTTP/HTTPS reverse proxy (Apache)
+- Tomcat AJP port `8009` to be exposed thru an HTTP/HTTPS reverse proxy (Apache)
+- Tomcat admin port `8005` for starting/stopping Tomcat from outside of the container
+- Tomcat JPDA port `8000` for remote debugging Tomcat (needs Tomcat to be (re)started with the `jpda` keyword)

 Run
 ---